AndrewConcejero/-The-MatrixOperations_v_CUDA/README.md

-# -The-MatrixOperations_v_CUDA
+# Matrix Operations vs CUDA
 ## Single Threading, Multi-Threading, CUDA GPU Multithreading - A Simple Comparison

-*This repository is for code accrued for CoE 135 Project 2019
+*This repository is for code accrued for CoE 135 Project 2019*

 ### Introduction -
 Our mission for this project was to design a coding project relevant to our learnings throughout the course of CoE 135 - an introduction to operating systems.